 First, before any preprocessing is performed on the original sensor path data, the horizontal length is calculated by integrating great circle path lengths between points.
-This is used to choose an appropriate standard profile by stage length for the terminal-area portion of the operation (see Table 10-14 or Table 10-28 for details on the correspondence between horizontal distance and stage length).
+This is used to choose an appropriate standard profile by stage length for the terminal-area portion of the operation (see Table 11-16 or Table 11-30 for details on the correspondence between horizontal distance and stage length).

 AEDT smooths and applies filters to the altitude and speed profiles implied by provided sensor path data.
+The user has the option whether or not the filtering will be applied.
 All samples preceding the first sample above 500 ft AFE at the departure airport, and all samples following the last sample above 500 ft AFE at the arrival airport, are discarded.
 Sensor path samples are discarded where the magnitude of acceleration to or from an adjacent sample exceeds the global longitudinal acceleration limit imposed by BADA.
 Samples for which the change in climb angle exceeds the BADA normal acceleration limit are also discarded.
 Exponential smoothing is applied to the remaining altitude and speed profiles in the forward and reverse directions.
 This results in the "trusted" path.